In a Nutshell:

 2. Transaction Authorization

-Once the card is tapped, transaction details are sent to a payment gateway where the information is encrypted for further authentication.
+Once the card is tapped, transaction details are sent to a payment gateway via a transaction processing system, where the information is encrypted for further authentication.

 Usually, transactions made with a tap require no authorization from the customer as they have a set limit up to which they can make a transaction contactlessly.